BenteiLab17/Python-Programs/README.md

 Tic Tac Toe => Two users are required to play this game.

 Rock, Paper, Scissor => In this program, a user will play rock, paper, scissor game with the computer.
 The program will never stop executing until the user has won.

+Pokemon API => A simple Python program in which the user will enter a pokemon character and will see that character's informaton.
+This program fetches data from the pokeAPI website